mattgalbraith/mattgalbraith-samtools-docker-singularity/README.md

 ## Build docker container:

-Installation with Conda did not work.
+Installation with Conda may not work.
 ### 1. For Samtools installation instructions:
 http://www.htslib.org/download/
 See also: